wiredimpact/wired-impact-volunteer-management/README.txt

 == Changelog ==

 = 1.4.5 =
-* Updated the Toolbar component of the Volunteer Opportunities block.
+* Updated the Toolbar component of the Volunteer Opportunities block to adhere to the WordPress development guidelines for the component, and to fix a deprecation in which a Toolbar component requires a label prop.
 * Added a fix for using the 'Visual' tab of the editor used to email volunteers.
 * Tested up to WordPress 5.7.